ebuchman/blog/content/posts/properties-of-money.md

 is properly embedded in the medium at hand.
 Coins are stamped.
 Bills are signed.
 Bitcoin are hashed.
 Monetary objects are generally speaking verifiable, and conterfeiting is the art of trying to pass fake proofs.
-But the necessity of being a proof implies a cost, which limits the general accessibility of the MoE.
+But the necessity of being a proof implies a cost, which limits the general accessibility of the MoE, and this cost applies whether using an MoE in its commodity or social form.
+Both require a relationship with real resources and institutional maintenance costs.

-MoEs inherit a scarcity from the SoV and the proof process that limits their accessibility, that puts them in tension with the UoA, as we've seen.
-If the UoA holds the key to elasticity, to magically expand balance sheets and issue credit, the MoE introduces the harsh reality of discipline by attempting to ground the growth of UoA denominated mechanics in the availability of circulating media containing the SoV.
+MoEs thus inherit a scarcity from the SoV and the proof process that limits their accessibility, that puts them in tension with the UoA, as we've seen.
+While social theories of money might proclaim a theoretical abundance to money, they too will acknowledge that limitations on money are set by the biophysical structure of care, production, and exchange.
+As MMT-folks will say, the constraint on money printing isn't the budget, it's inflation.

+If the UoA holds the key to elasticity, to magically expand balance sheets and issue credit, the MoE introduces the harsh reality of discipline by attempting to ground the growth of UoA denominated mechanics in the availability of circulating media containing or representing the SoV.
 The UoA in this sense is a Public Good: non-excludable and non-rivalrous.
-But the MoE is a Common Pool Resource: non-excludable and rivalrous.
+But the MoE is a Common Pool Resource: it's non-excludable and rivalrous.

 One curious phenomenon is that computation spaces made possible by the UoA can themselves become substrates for new MoEs.
 This is what gives us the hierarchy of